 Uses: Culinary, tea, medicinal

-Blueberry plants need to be in acidic soil in order to thrive.
-A pH between 4 to 4.5 is ideal for the plants.
+It’s important to note that blueberry plants need to be in acidic soil in order to thrive.
+Blueberries will thrive in soil with a pH between 4 to 4.5.
 One of the best grow mediums to germinate blueberry seeds in is Canadian Sphagnum peat moss.
-Sphagnum peat moss is acidic with a pH of around 4.
+Sphagnum peat moss is sterile medium with a pH of around 4.
 If you are unsure of the pH level of your soil, you can purchase a pH test kit from your local garden store.
-You can also buy products to increase the acidity of your soil.
+You can also buy products to amend the soil and increase or decrease the pH levels.

 If growing blueberries indoors, surface sow the seeds onto 2 inches or sphagnum peat moss or potting soil.
 Place the seeds in a location with indirect light.
 Keep the seeds moist and humid until they germinate.
 You never want the soil soaking wet for long periods of time or you can run into mold problems.
 Once the seeds have germinated you can water a little less but keep the soil moist and don’t let it dry out completely.
 If starting the seeds outdoors do the same thing except cover the seeds lightly with peat moss or soil.
 Don’t give up if you think the seeds are taking to long.
 The seeds can take anywhere from 4 to 8 weeks to germinate depending on the conditions.